All over England, customs, traditions and ceremonies brighten our lives throughout the year.

 Events held during the May festivals and holidays, like May Day and Whit Monday, often feature groups of dancers wearing bells and rhythmically waving handkerchiefs or striking chunky sticks.
 Known as Morris dancers, they are one of the most recognisable symbols of English folk traditions.

 The earliest references to Morris dancing date to the 15th century.
 It is thought that the name refers to ‘Moorish dance’, hence ‘Morris’, and may have come to England via Italy or Spain.
 The term ‘Moor’ was used by Christian Europeans to describe the Muslim inhabitants of Northwest Africa, Iberia, Sicily and Malta.
-The style of dance made its way from the royal courts to the countryside, where it evolved into a traditionally English folk spectacle.
+The style of dance made its way from the royal courts to the countryside, where it evolved into a traditional English folk spectacle.

 There are various styles of Morris dancing today.
 The Cotswold Morris is normally danced with handkerchiefs or sticks, while dances with swords can be seen in the Morris traditions of Yorkshire, Northumberland and County Durham.